WojciechMatuszewski/programming-notes/aws-stuff.md

   - **cold attached**: when instance is launched
 * with **mutliple ENI attached** you can put **multiple SGs on one instance**.
 That is because you put SG on the ENI and not on the EC2 itself.

+### CloudWatch

+- remember that you can **create rules NOT EVENTS! to schedule some actions**

+* you can even **make some actions based on events comming from different services**.

+* you can create a rule which has multiple targets.

 ### AWS Batch

 - allows you to run **processes (async) across one or more instances**